Freaky/checkrestart/README.md

 This output indicates **weechat** is using an out of date library, a **tmux** client/server pair is using an out-of-date executable, having replaced its arguments list obscuring its location, and **memcached** , running in Jail 1, is also out of date having left its arguments list as the full path to its original executable.

-# BUGS

-**checkrestart** may report false-positives due to VFS name cache evictions, though this has not yet been observed by the author.

-# SEE ALSO

-procstat(1)

 # HISTORY

 A **checkrestart** command first appeared in the debian-extras package in Debian Linux.